Stedi/starter-kit/stedi-cloud/functions/web-request/readme.md

 <screenshot-code>

 The code is only locally present on our machine, so we need to deploy it to Stedi Cloud.
-We can do this by running the 'bash deploy.sh update' command.
+We can do this by running the `bash deploy.sh update` command.
 Since the Function is already created, we need to issue the 'update' instead of a 'create' command here.
 The response should look as follows:

 ```bash
 starting build